tarwn/lessthandot-hugo/blogs/content/posts/2011-07-27-how-to-find-what-column.md

 The statement has been terminated._

-Yes, very nice&#8230;.could you indicate which column it actually has a problem with?
+Yes, very nice….could you indicate which column it actually has a problem with?

 Now the purpose of this post is to create code that you then can modify for your own needs and can use it to compare any two tables.